Form and Survey Tools

 • Not Great For: Forms.
 Although you can use Qualtrics for forms, it's meant to be used as a survey tool; if you are hoping to create a form to collect data, you would be better served by other tools on this list.

 • How It Works: Although not quite as simple as the Microsoft Forms interface, Qualtrics is still fairly consumer-friendly for simple surveys.
 If you are looking for advanced options, Qualtrics documentation is very helpful.
 Create a survey from scratch, or choose a survey from a template.
-Qualtrics offers a lot of options for surveys but what you need for a simple survey is fairly intuitive.
+Qualtrics offers many options for surveys but what you need for a simple survey is fairly intuitive.
 Similar to Microsoft Forms, when you are ready to send the survey out, you have several options to do so.

 • How to Get Started: Log in to Qualtrics, select "Create a New Project" at the bottom of the page, then choose if you want to create a survey from a blank template or one of the templates provided.